 “He’d get to know his coaches, and by doing that, he built trust within his coaching staff,” Clark said.

 The winning was fun, but so was the trust-building.
-Especially when it came to the Mountaineer Olympics, which happened during fall camp.
+Especially when it came to the Mountaineer Olympics.

-According to Smith, the Olympics took place after nearly every practice, with a new event each time.
-Those included mini-golf through the team complex, a dunk contest, dodgeball, a home run derby and a night of skits that poked fun at players and coaches.
+According to Smith, the Olympics were a team bonding activity that took place after nearly every practice of fall camp.
+The Mountaineers would participate in several different events, including mini-golf through the team complex, a dunk contest, dodgeball, a home run derby and a night of skits that poked fun at players and coaches.

 The Olympics also introduced “unity meetings.”
 Drinkwitz always kicked off the team gatherings by sharing a personal story.
 Then the team would break into small groups, each led by an assistant coach, and share their own personal stories based on whatever the topic was for the meeting.

 “We would just talk to people that you wouldn’t normally talk to on the team and get to know those guys and just figure out everyone’s story,” Smith said.
 “We always left those meetings better than we were before.”

 The Mountaineer Olympics concluded with one final event: a night spent on the field at Kidd Brewer Stadium.
 Darrynton Evans, the team’s feature back in 2019, remembered being presented with the slumber party and thinking, “We really doing this?”
 But the point of the night, he said, was that between the blood, sweat and tears shed on that field, it was a home away from home.